Canon T1i vs T5i

 It is notable that the T5i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T1i does not feature such a mic input.

-Both the T1i and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the T5i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T1i and T5i can be found, respectively, in the Canon T1i Manual (free pdf) or the online Canon T5i Manual.

 So how do things add up?
 Which of the two cameras – the Canon T1i or the Canon T5i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.